 The changes brought about by a distributed network and the proliferation of aggregator influences do not stop with people who produce cultural images for a job.
 In fact, the line has become increasingly blurry.

-To broaden our view: It is possible to look at image production (and cultural production in general) not just as a specific vocation, but as a novel consumer behavior.
-The popular Technology Adoption Life Cycle framework proposes that different psychographic consumer segments—early adopters, early majority, late majority, and laggard markets—can be entered by developing products packaged properly for each segments.
+To broaden our view: we must look at image production (and cultural production in general) not just as a specific vocation, but as a novel consumer behavior.
+The popular Technology Adoption Life Cycle framework proposes that different psychographic consumer segments—early adopters, early majority, late majority, and laggard markets—can be penetrated by developing products packaged for each segments.
 In the case of aesthetic production, these killer apps have not been Photoshop.
 They have been the aggregator interfaces, which make possible the effortless broadcasting of aesthetic artifacts.

 At the risk of repeating myself, casual broadcasting was not possible before the internet.
-The decentralized network model meant that client funding or corporate backing was required to pay for the aesthetic production and distribution.
+The separation of broadcasters and consumers in the network meant that client funding or corporate backing was required to pay for the aesthetic production and distribution.
 Professionally employed designers, photographers, and graphic artists thus had the privilege of being the predominant image producers in society.
 Instagram, however, has made image producers and broadcasters out of everyone.
-The M2M network has enabled a once-niche professional activity to become a technology of self-expression.
+The multidirectional distributed network of the internet has enabled a once-niche professional activity to become a technology of self-expression.
 Combined with the technology adoption life cycle, this explains why the loss of Vine was so widely lamented.
 Its shutdown destroyed a self-expressive behavior with strong network effects in the middle of its adoption by an early majority.

-If image and aesthetic production is a fully saturated behavior, we should see that the market for aesthetics is no longer about disruptive, product-driven innovation but about sustaining, process-driven innovation characterized by customer-stealing and market consolidation.
+If image and aesthetic production is a fully saturated behavior, we should expect to see that the market for aesthetics is no longer about disruptive, product-driven innovation but about sustaining, process-driven innovation characterized by customer-stealing and market consolidation.
 In fact, this is exactly what we have, with established graphic designers competing with young guns to sell the aesthetics they originated, and an endless homogeneity of Instagram lifestyle influencers all competing over the same types of aspirational consumer.
-In the adjacent world of music, a similar competitive dynamic is visible with producers making money selling “Travis Scott type beats.”
+In the adjacent world of music, a similar competitive dynamic is visible with producers making money selling “type beats.”